 Social security contributions in detail

-Social contributions correspond to the coverage of major life risks, including illness, old age, death, maternity, disability, family allowances, work-related accidents and occupational illnesses, and unemployment.
-There is no overall cap, but some contributions are capped (e.g. unemployment and old age).
+Social security contributions correspond to the coverage of major life risks, including illness, old age, death, maternity, disability, family allowances, work-related accidents and occupational illnesses, and unemployment.
+There is no overall cap, but some types of contributions are capped (e.g. unemployment and old age).

-Note that specific rates apply in some areas of the country (Alsace-Moselle).
+Note that specific rates apply in some areas of the country (e.g. Alsace-Moselle).
 Some rates vary depending on the amount the employee earns (e.g. family allowances).
 An overall reduction of the employer’s social contributions applies if the employee is paid less than 160% of the national minimum wage.
-Note that this reduction has not been adjusted for in the graph.

 Note: All currency conversions into EUR were made on 1 February 2019, using a mid-market rate.